plece0/GoodTwitter-3/README.md

 - When you click on images, go to the t.co link instead of attempting to embed image.
 - When you go to twitter.com immediately redirect to twitter.com/i/moments so that you don't have to see the login page everytime.
+- Block the "unsupported browser" while logged in
+- Add an option to use a 2014 theme (square pfp's, old retweet, like icon, etc,)
+- Add an option for a dark theme

 ---

-*Thanks to R3n for fixing an issue where Firefox would detect the Addon as Corrupted, Full Credit to Zusor for creating the original addon.*
+*Thanks to R3n for fixing an issue where Firefox would detect the Addon as Corrupted, Full Credit to Zusor (and the original contributors) for creating the original addon.*